davidv171/Theatron/README.md

 ## How to install

+For MacOS, the best terminal gui picker we've found is Choose (https://github.com/sdegutis/choose)

 Currently all we have is a file.
-If you have streamlink + rofi, add a file called `oauth` in the project root folder.
+If you have streamlink + choose, add a file called `oauth` in the project root folder.
 Run it with//whateve.

-Let's assume you're using Arch Linux.

 The easiest way to install the dependencies is:

-`sudo pacman -S streamlink rofi jq`
+`brew install streamlink choose jq`

 After you're done installing or during(if you have bad internet),visit: